 Sponsorships are one of the oldest types of marketing partnerships.
 As a result, there is a wide range of sponsorship types.
 However, one thing they all have in common is that a sponsor openly promotes the brand.

-In exchange for a product endorsement, a brand might give money to a YouTuber or a sports event that gets a lot of views.
+In exchange for a product endorsement, a brand might give money to a YouTuber or a sports event that gets many views.

 The brand and the sponsor generate value in each of these instances.
 However, in the event of negative publicity, both parties suffer.
 Because of its broad range of applications, sponsorship marketing can be integrated with other types of partnership marketing, such as product placement.